GrowingPaigns/Unity-2D-Platformer-Prototype/Logistics/Timeline/README.md

 - [ ] Level Implementation (Pt.
 2) - (Expected Deadline - TBD)
     - Can either wait until Pt.
 3 to start random generation or implement now
        - Spelunky level gen for random levels might be easiest to implement
        - Otherwise just implement handcrafted levels (look at youtube for examples)

-- [ ] Player Implementation (Pt.
-3,4,5)
+- [ ] Basic Player Implementation (Pt.
+3,4,5) - (Expected Deadline - 05/28/2023)
    - [X] Temp.
 Animation Implementations (Pt.
 4 + 5)
+       - Basic + advanced movements have been implemented in 16 bit fashion
    - [ ] Player Attack Implementation (Pt.
 3)
+       - Left Click - quick, light attack
+       - Right Click - slow, heavy attack
+       - Move the charge attack bound to LMB right now
+           - Might be better as a movement ability than as an attack